5jt/primes/part1.md

 The other way we can shorten the right argument to `mod` is by including only prime numbers.

-That suggests some circularity: primeness is what we are testing.
-It suggests both the possibility of a recursive solution, and also a stateful one.
-We shall return to these in Part 2.
+That suggests some circularity: primality is what we are testing!
+It suggests the possibility of a stateful solution.
+We shall return to this in later parts of the article.

 But an efficient functional primes-to function might make a difference here.
 We’ll return to this question after developing a $\pi$ function.